-Among the most pressing legal concerns in the field of data privacy is the rise of AI-powered tools that capture, analyze, and store genetic and biometric information, often without meaningful notice or consent.
+Among the most pressing legal concerns in the field of data privacy is the rise of AI-powered tools that capture biometric information, often without notice or consent.
 From facial recognition platforms and wearable health devices to clinical AI systems and consumer genomics applications, companies across nearly every sector are ingesting biological data at a scale that the legal system is still working to contain.

-In this blog, we focus specifically on where AI-driven data collection intersects with two of the most consequential privacy statutes in the United States: the Illinois Biometric Information Privacy Act (BIPA) and the Genetic Information Privacy Act (GIPA).
-If your biometric or genetic information was captured, stored, or shared without your written authorization, you may have valid legal claims, regardless of whether you suffered financial harm.
+AI-driven data collection is regulated by the Illinois Biometric Information Privacy Act (BIPA) and the Genetic Information Privacy Act (GIPA).
+If your biometric or genetic information was shared without your written authorization, you may have valid legal claims, regardless of whether you suffered financial harm.

 AI genetic data capture refers to the automated collection and analysis of biological identifiers that are either genetically derived or unique to a specific individual.
-This includes far more than direct DNA sequencing.
-Modern machine learning systems can extract actionable genetic signals from facial geometry, iris scans, voiceprints, gait analysis, and continuous physiological monitoring.
+This includes genetic signals from facial geometry, iris scans, voiceprints, gait analysis, and continuous physiological monitoring.

 When an AI platform maps the contours of a human face during onboarding, it may be generating a biometric template that doubles as an ancestry or health inference engine.
 When a wearable device transmits real-time heart rate variability and skin conductance data to a cloud algorithm, that data may be feeding predictive models capable of inferring hereditary disease risk.